What’s Included

 Week 3

-Learn the secrets to creating compelling on-screen characters.
+Delving deeper into how to structure your screenplay, you’ll learn the eight sequence method for a three-act story.
 Once your nutshell has been cleared, you can turn in a beat sheet for your story.

 Week 4